MaterializeInc/demos/rails-global-tail/README.md

 ## Conclusion
 To sum up
-- The schema and data that this demo uses is the same as [antennas-postgres](../antennas-postgres/) demo
+- The schema and data that this demo uses is the same as [antennas-postgres](../antennas-postgres/)
-- The updates from materialize is read by a script running `TAIL` in a long running process.
+- The updates from `materialized` is read by a script running `TAIL` in a long running process.
 This process passes on the updates to an ActionCable broadcast called "tail"
 - The ActionCable channel called `TailChannel` streams from "tail" broadcast
 - A Rails view initiates a ActionCable consumer subscribes to `TailChannel` and receives the updates which are displayed as a log.